hudso1898/mrh4hd/assignment-five/README.md

 I wrote two tests for each function to check for different input cases.

-For the failing tests, I gave 5 of the test functions the wrong input in `failingtests.py` (i.e. passed them the wrong fixtures), so I expected them to fail for requirement #4.
+For the failing tests, I gave 5 of the test functions the wrong input in [failingtests.py](./failingtests.py) (i.e. passed them the wrong fixtures), so I expected them to fail for assignment requirement #4.
 Here is the CLI output showing the **failed** tests:

 ![failed-test-output](./failed-test-output.png)